 - Do not use while sleeping.
 Heat your van, and turn off the heater before you go to sleep.

 - Crack your windows to prevent condensation and carbon monoxide leaks.

 Another option is to install a fixed propane heater, like a Propex.
 These produce less condensation and work well in cold temperatures.
 A fixed propane heater requires a bit more installation work and typically the propane tank is vented to the outside, reducing the carbon monoxide safety concerns.

 Electric heaters are only suitable if you’re running on a generator or plugged into shore power.
 Electric heaters – and this includes electrical blankets – are taxing on a solar-powered power system due to how much power they pull, but otherwise, they’re inexpensive, lightweight, quiet, and will heat a small space well.

 My sense is that you’re likely here because you want to get off the grid, and in that case, electric heaters will not be the best option for you.

 Diesel heaters work by siphoning a small amount of fuel from your vehicle’s fuel tank.
 They are a heftier investment upfront but are very efficient over time.
 In fact, some brands are reported to burn only a gallon of fuel for every 20-50 hours of use.

 Diesel heaters can get noisy, which is something to be aware of if stealthiness is your top priority.
 In this case, you should consider installing a muffler to reduce noise.

 The curtains in my second van were made by Outside Van.
-They are made of ripstop nylon with a layer of closed-cell foam on the interior which gives them insulating properties.
-I’ve noticed that they’re very effective at controlling hot and cold air transfer through the windows.
+They were made of ripstop nylon with a layer of closed-cell foam on the interior which gave them insulating properties.
+I noticed that they were very effective at controlling hot and cold air transfer through the windows.